Around-the-Post Angle Judgment

 - Erne SetupThe erne setup is the positioning and read a player makes before jumping around or through the kitchen to volley a ball outside the sideline, without stepping through the kitchen itself.

-- Around-the-Post (ATP)An around-the-post (ATP) is a legal shot hit around the outside of the net post — below or at post height — rather than over the net.
-It is triggered when a sharply angled ball pulls the player outside the sideline, creating a geometry where going around the post is the only way to return the ball into the opponent's court.
+- Around-the-Post (ATP)An around-the-post, universally shortened to ATP, is a legal shot played around the outside of the net post rather than over the net, at any height at all.
+It arises when a sharply angled ball pulls a player outside the sideline.
+This leaves the outside route as the only way back into the opponent's court.

-- Dinking AngleDinking angle refers to the direction and sharpness of a dink relative to the net, which determines how much lateral court an opponent must cover to reach the next shot.
+- Dinking AngleDinking angle refers to the direction and sharpness of a dink relative to the net.
+This determines how much lateral court an opponent must cover to reach the next shot.

 Related guides & benchmarks